florophore/floro-next-demo/README.md

 ## CI & Deployment

 CI is relatively straightforward.
-If you repo is private, you will need to create a remote API key to pull the changes.
+If your repo is private, you will need to create a remote API key to pull the changes.

 An example of GH actions would be (you need to pull your npm deps before floro can build floro_modules)